 In return for a one-off donation of $40/£32 you will receive:

 An information pack including biography of your chosen animal and photos

-Our adoptions packs are sent in email format to help conserve the environment and to ensure that the whole of your donation goes towards the care of the animal rather than mailing/paper costs.
-You can choose from any of our resident animals below – just click on the photos to read about them…
+Our adoption packs are sent via email to help conserve the environment and to ensure that the whole of your donation goes towards the care of the animal rather than mailing/paper costs.
+You can choose from any of our resident animals below – just click on the photos to read about them below…

 Chorley was one month-old when he was confiscated by a scout of the Department of National

 Parks & Wildlife at the Mozambique border in September, 2011.
 He was being sold on the side of the road by a man, hoping that someone would pay for the animal in order to keep it as

 a pet, or use it as bushmeat.
 It is illegal to sell wild animals without a permit in

 Malawi and so the DNPW scout was able to confiscate Chorley and deliver him to the Lilongwe WIldlife Centre.

 LWC was much smaller back in 2011 and the few onsite staff worked hard to give our resident